tubatechdynamics/offerings/_posts/2024-10-02-exploring-ai-chatbots.md

 ## How AI Chatbots Can Help

 AI chatbots use natural language processing and machine learning to simulate human-like conversations.
-Here’s how they can benefit small non-profits:
+Here's how they can benefit small non-profits:

 - **Automate Repetitive Tasks**: They handle FAQs, scheduling, and data collection without needing human oversight—like having a robot butler.
 - **Improve Communication**: Chatbots provide quick, consistent communication across platforms like websites and messaging apps, keeping everyone in the loop without the fluff.